dankrusi/WindowsVirtualDesktopHelper/Documentation/Settings.md

 This is located in ``%appdata%\WindowsVirtualDesktopHelper`` (for example ``C:\Users\<USER>\AppData\Roaming\WindowsVirtualDesktopHelper``) as a ``.config`` file, and can be edited with any text editor.

+Note: configuration lines that start with ``#`` are comments and ignored by the configuration system.

 ### Command Line Arguments

 The app can be run with command line arguments to specificy any configuration setting.
 For example, one could